-There was one guy, who worked at Barclay's, who told me he was depressed, and then proceeded to punch out a ceiling light and cackle as he was thrown out of the bar.
+There was one guy who worked at Barclay's — he told me he was depressed, then proceeded to punch out a ceiling light and cackle as he was thrown out of the bar.

-1. Money comes first.
-As HowAboutWe points out, the great part about dating someone in finance is that they probably have a large disposable income that they can spend on romantic dinners, once-in-a-lifetime experiences, and, well, you.
-However, their job will always come first, how much they make will almost always come up on the first date (ugh), and most likely, any emotional problems you have will have to be explained in dollars and cents for them to understand and/or sympathize.
+As HowAboutWe points out, the great part about dating someone in finance is that they probably have a large disposable income they can spend on romantic dinners, once-in-a-lifetime experiences, and, well, you.
+However, their job will always come first.
+How much they make will almost always come up on the first date (UGH), and most likely, any emotional problems you have will have to be explained in dollars and cents for them to understand and/or sympathize.

-2. They don't let you off the hook.
-Have you seen this creepy letter on The Stir?
-It was written by an investment banker who simply could not take unreturned texts and calls as an answer that a first date didn't want to see him again.
-So, he Googled her and proceeded to pen this 1,600-word email asking why she wasn't into him.
-Uh, talk about a high opinion of yourself?
+This creepy list was written by an investment banker who simply couldn't take unreturned texts and calls as an answer that a first date didn't want to see him again.
+So he Googled her and proceeded to pen this 1,600-word email asking why she wasn't into him.
+Uh, talk about a HIGH opinion of yourself.